Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Criteria-Per-Category/Response-Times-Quality.md

 # Response Times & Quality

-Question: How quickly and well do we respond to suggestions, PR'S, and questions?
+Question: How quickly and well does the project respond to suggestions, PR'S, and questions?

 ## Deliverables